runs-on/config/README.md

 - `images`: Map of image specifications
 - `pools`: Map of pool specifications
 - `admins`: List of admin usernames (array of strings)

+Custom top-level attributes are also supported, for example for use with YAML anchors.
+However they should be prefixed with `x-` or some other prefix, as to not conflict with future top-level attributes of RunsOn.

 ### Runner Specification